 So why do we loose clarity of vision?

-In a nutshell: Typically, we unconsciously attempt to use our eyes like a camera that sees a clear image at all points on the film.
+In a nutshell: Typically, we unconsciously tend towards using our eyes like a camera that sees a clear image at all points on the film.
 Although the eye focuses like a camera it does not similarly see all points with equal clarity – it can’t.
 The eye can see a tiny point in clear focus and the peripheral vision is much less clear.
 The problem is; in one respect we learn to diffuse our small point of focus by this subconscious attempt to see an object ‘all at once’ rather than one tiny part of it at a time using our small focal point.
 This has the necessary effect of putting the object of our visual attention slightly out of focus.
 The eye is designed to focus on a tiny dot and so the only way it can accommodate the habit of trying to see more than a tiny dot is to put the point of focus either in front of or behind the object to some degree, and concentrating visual attention at a range that is now no longer in focus – even if only very slightly.
 The eye is fairly forgiving, but after doing this for some time, it effectively learns that we do not wish to place the object of our attention in focus, and it adjusts to this implicit demand.
-This adjustment can occur very rapidly in the case of young children but usually takes a few decades as with so-called ‘Age Related Macular Degeneration’.

 Examples of how we train our eyes out of correct use:

 - When we read print we tend to be tempted to see whole words at once instead of looking at one tiny part of varous individual letters as we scan the line of text (best practice).
 Speed reading techniques actually encourage trying to see many words at once!
-This puts the eye out of focus because the actual focal point is necessarily tiny.
+Unless this is done with peripheral vision this puts the eye out of focus because the actual focal point is necessarily tiny.
 In trying to see the whole of a word at once, the eye must diffuse it’s focus and place the point of focus either in front of or beyond the page or screen.
 The larger the print, the greater the harmful effect.
-This is why it is so counter productive to teach children to read with large print.
+This is why it is so counterproductive to teach children to read with large print.
 Reading large billboard signs similarly tempts us into diffusion.
 See below for the correct reading technique.

-- When we watch video footage on a TV screen or Computer monitor there is again a temptation to see more than just tiny parts of particular objects on the screen one at a time.
+- When we watch video footage on a TV screen or Computer monitor there is a two fold problem.
+The temptation to see more than just tiny parts of particular objects on the screen one at a time is coupled with the fact that the eye is fooled into focusing on something that appears to be at a distance further than the actual screen (see next point).
 The eye is subconsciously encouraged to ‘zone out’.
 We tend to diffuse our focus to see an increased amount of the picture at once.
 Since this is impossible the eye can only do this by diffusing.
 The more one unconsciously ‘tries’ to see at once, the more damage one is doing.
 I stress again this is subconscious, but we can catch ourselves doing it if we are conscious of the phenomena.
-Also the closer one is to the screen the more damage one is potentially doing because the temptaion to zone out is greater.
+The closer one is to the screen the more damage one is potentially doing because the temptaion to zone out is greater.